clawdesk/clawdesk/readme.md

 ---

-ClawDesk - Agent2OS is a **multi-interface AI agent runtime** that runs locally with full audit trails, identity verification, and zero-trust networking.
-Built as a **45-crate Rust workspace**, it provides a production-grade agent runtime with:

-- **Tauri 2.0 Desktop App** — React + TypeScript GUI with 138+ IPC commands and system tray
-- **tmux Desktop Workspace** — 10-screen terminal layout mirroring the Tauri app, perfect for SSH and cloud VMs
-- **TUI Dashboard** — ratatui-based interactive terminal UI with Vim keybindings and 4 themes
-- **CLI** — 40+ commands for scripting, automation, agent REPL, and quick tasks
-- **Gateway Server** — Axum HTTP/WS REST API + OpenAI-compatible endpoints
-- **Daemon** — Background service with platform-native management (launchd/systemd/Windows)
-- **Docker** — Containerized headless deployment
+ClawDesk - Agent2OS is a personal AI workspace you can run on your own devices.
+It is built for people who want one place to chat with AI, organize work, automate repetitive tasks, and keep useful assistants available across desktop, terminal, and server environments.

+Instead of switching between browser tabs, hosted tools, scripts, and disconnected bots, ClawDesk gives you a single home for AI-powered work.
+You can use it as a desktop app, keep it running in the background, connect it to the tools and channels you already use, or run it headless on a remote machine.

+With ClawDesk, you can:

+- **Talk to AI in a way that fits your workflow** from desktop, terminal, or command line
+- **Automate busywork** such as repeated prompts, routines, checks, and operational tasks
+- **Connect your messaging and work tools** so agents can meet you where work already happens
+- **Keep more control over privacy and setup** by running it on your own machine or server
+- **Use one system across laptop, cloud VM, Raspberry Pi, and Docker** instead of learning separate tools for each place
+- **Run always-on assistants** for background jobs, monitoring, and long-running workflows

 Runs on **macOS, Linux, Windows, cloud VMs (AWS/GCP/Azure/DO), Raspberry Pi, and any machine with Rust**.

-In short: **ClawDesk is Agent2OS** — a private operating layer for AI agents that can live on your laptop, terminal, server, or edge device instead of being locked into a browser tab or a hosted SaaS product.
+In short: **ClawDesk is Agent2OS** — a private place to run AI assistants for real work, on your computer or infrastructure, in a way that stays close to your tools, your data, and your workflow.

-Inspired by [OpenClaw](https://github.com/openclaw/openclaw) — the TypeScript AI agent gateway — ClawDesk reimagines the same powerful concepts (multi-channel messaging, skill orchestration, agent sessions) as a **native, multi-interface runtime** with a pure Rust backend.
-Less moving parts, fewer dependencies, one binary.
+Inspired by [OpenClaw](https://github.com/openclaw/openclaw), ClawDesk takes the same broad idea of a personal, always-available AI system and pushes it toward a native, local-first experience with fewer moving parts and stronger control over where it runs.

 > **Project status:** ClawDesk is in active development.
 Expect rapid changes, rough edges, incomplete documentation in some areas, and occasional regressions as major features land.
 If you hit bugs, missing docs, confusing behavior, or platform-specific issues, please report them.
 Contributors, testers, and feedback from real-world usage are actively wanted.